WellFactored/play-bindings/README.md

 If validation fails then Play will nicely deal with passing the error message back out as part of its normal error handling mechanisms.

+## Dependencies

+`play-bindings` is built against Play 2.4.3.
+It should be forward compatible with Play 2.5